asuengineering/pitchfork/README.md

 # Pitchfork - A WordPress theme for Arizona State University

 Pitchfork is a theme for WordPress which contains an implementation of the ASU Unity Bootstrap 4 UI kit for the creation of on-brand ASU websites.
 The theme utilizes the default block editor for WordPress for content creation.
-It contains styles applied to the native WordPress "core" blocks in order to produce a constent result for use within ASU's web ecosystem.
+It contains styles applied to the native WordPress "core" blocks in order to produce a consistent result for use within ASU's web ecosystem.

 This theme can (and probably should) be used with an additional plugin called [Pitchfork Blocks](https://github.com/asuengineering/pitchfork-blocks) to add a set of non-native blocks to the block editor.
-This additiion allows an end user to build virtually any design pattern that can be found within the Unity Design System (UDS).
+This addition allows an end user to build virtually any design pattern that can be found within the Unity Design System (UDS).

 Requires at least: WP 6.0
 Tested up to: 6.0